hhhameem/cv-recommender/README.md

 Now, as you have successfully downloaded this repository you need to make your development environment ready to see this project on the development server.
 Just follow the instructions below:

--   Go to the CV_Recommender folder
+-   Go to the CV-Recommender folder
 -   Activate the Virtual Environment
     ```sh
     Scripts\activate.bat